Buy vs. Rent – What Am I Ready For?

 Are you not hiding from any debt?

-If you have numerous pending debts in line, it may not be the ideal time to buy your house for now.
-Renting for a while will give you no pressure to clear all of your debts and other financial responsibilities as rental fees are often stable.
-It may increase a little in case of an economic crisis or a location upgrade, but it does not demand as much as home loans.
+If you have numerous pending debts in line, it may not be the ideal time to buy a house.
+Renting for a while will give you no pressure to clear all of those debts and other financial responsibilities as rental fees are often stable and affordable versus your income.
+It may increase a little in case of an economic crisis or a location upgrade, but it does not demand as much as a home loan.
+Nor does it accumulate interest.

-However, if you have manageable debt meaning you’re consistently paying your credit card full and on time, and you’re steadily close to clearing away those car payments and student loans, then you’re good to go.
+However, if you have manageable debt, meaning you’re consistently paying your credit card in full and on time, and you’re getting close to clearing away those car payments and student loans, then you might be good to go on considering buying real estate.

-In determining how much you qualify in buying your own home, mortgage companies mostly consider people who have no debts, but they may also consider someone who has debt yet is responsible to payment timeline.
-All in all, if your current monthly payments are reasonable and you’re making them without issue, you’re in great shape.
+In determining how much you might qualify in buying your own home via finance, mortgage companies mostly consider people who have no debts.
+But they may also consider someone who has debt yet is responsible to their payment timelines.
+All in all, if your current monthly payments are reasonable and you’re making them without issue, you may still be applicable for a home loan.

 Do you have a lot of spare money and good rental history?

-If you know you’re paying rent on time and you even have a little money to spare, then buying a house would be the next logical real estate decision to do.
-Banks or financial companies assess candidates based on their monthly expenses, debts and the remaining cash left to either put on your savings or invest into something.
+If you know you’re paying rent on time and you still have a little money to spare, then buying a house may be the next logical move.
+Banks or financial companies assess candidates based on their monthly expenses, debts and the remaining cash balance to either accumulate savings or invest into something such as a property.

 If you’re consistently paying your rent on time and you’re putting a little into your savings each month, you can be a great candidate for home ownership.